Pull Requests β Let's Squash Bugs & Build Features!ΒΆ

 When you believe you've completed all your changes or need to save your progress temporarily, you can push the current commit history of your local repository to the remote repository (i.e., your

-with one that will receive the changes in remote repository.
-Generally, we keep it the same as<your-branch-name>
+<your-branch-name>with the branch name created in step C.a.2.
+You also need to replace<remote-branch-name>with one that will receive the changes in remote repository.
+Generally, we keep it the same as<your-branch-name>. - πββοΈ The

 - πββοΈ You need to replace